sensu/sensu-docs/content/sensu-core/1.8/migration.md

 The Sensu backend is available for Ubuntu/Debian, RHEL/CentOS, and Docker.
 See the [installation guide][52] to install, configure, and start the Sensu backend according to your [deployment strategy][deploy].

-If you're doing a side-by-side migration, edit the `agent-port` configuration flag so it doesn't conflict with your Sensu 1.x client port.

 ### 2. Log in to the Sensu web UI